wavemaker/docs/learn/how-tos/tree-use-case-dynamic-tree.md

 ---
 title: "Tree Use Case - Dynamic Tree"
-id: ""
+id: "tree-use-case-dynamic-tree"
+sidebar_label: "Tree using Dynamic Tree"
 ---
 ---

 If you have a requirement, whereby the user decides the structure of the tree.
 For example, you are building a folder-file structure and the user decides how many folders and files are to be present in a tree.
 This section deals with such a situation.

-1. Drop a Tree widget and 2 buttons (Add File, Add Folder) onto the canvas
+1. Drop a Tree widget and 2 buttons (Add File, Add Folder) onto the canvas.
-2. Select the Tree widget and specify a _Script Variable_ as **dataset** property, "_treeData_"
+2. Select the Tree widget and specify a _Script Variable_ as **dataset** property, "_treeData_".

 [![](/learn/assets/tree_dynamic_design.png)](/learn/assets/tree_dynamic_design.png)